-Six steps to landscape diversity and inclusion
+Six steps to landscape social identity

-In Lockdown we came together to clap for N.H.S. and front line workers, supporters of our whole community.
+In lockdown we came together to clap for N.H.S. and front line workers, supporters of our whole community.
 We saw pictures of vastly diverse groups of people, those who were clapping and those who received the claps.
 Both groups took action for the benefit of their communities rather than for themselves.
 In each group diversity reached for inclusion; inclusion thrived on diversity.
 How can we carry that positive sense of individuals acting in a truly collaborative way into our changing working world?

 In the workplace now we have an opportunity to make significant changes, to implement a new operating system, a system which is inclusive, progressive, and highly effective.
 Diversity awareness training is a starting point but in order to make these changes stick, and to incorporate a range of behaviours, our teams need more in-depth psychological work.